 The definitions of the role of a marketing mentor are many and varied.
 One of the better definitions (from MentorSET) states; ‘it is a partnership between two people (mentor and mentee) normally working in a similar field or sharing similar experiences.’
 It is a helpful relationship based on mutual respect and trust.

 In any mentoring process, the mentee generally sets the agenda.
 A mentor asks questions and challenges while providing guidance and encouragement.
-They normally have specific experience of the mentee’s occupation or role and will focus on helping the mentee improve in that role.
+They normally have specific experience of the mentee’s occupation.
+They will focus on developing skills to help the mentee improve.